mathspp/mathspp/pages/02.blog/24-game/item.en.md

  - $\{1, 6, 7, 8\}$
  - $\{3, 4, 6, 7\}$

 which is "acceptable", we thought.
-It would be really incredible if $24$ worked for any input, but we could live with this rate of $\approx 98.4\%$.
+It would be really incredible if $24$ worked for any input, but we could live with this solvability rate of $\approx 98.4\%$.

 If we allow for inputs with repeated digits, then there are exactly $495$ valid inputs and $24$ works for $404$ of them, dropping its solvability rate to $\approx 81.6\%$.